USCbiostats/rbootcamp/projects/05-newtons/README.md

 author: George G. Vega Yon
 ---

+# Objectives

-Implement the Newton-Raphson method of optimization as a funciton that receives the 1st and 2nd derivative, and find the optimum (or zero root) of the following function:
+Implement the Newton-Raphson method of optimization as a funciton that receives the 1st and 2nd derivative, and find the optimum (or zero root) of the following
+function:

 1.  `f(x) = (x - pi)^3` (minimum at about pi)